 Liskov Substitution says a subtype must be fully substitutable for its base type.
 Anywhere you use a Repository, you should be able to drop in a ReadOnlyRepository without things breaking.
 If you can't, your inheritance hierarchy is wrong.

-The violation I've seen most often is a read-only repo that extends a writable one.
+The most common violation is a read-only repo that extends a writable one.

 // Bad: ReadOnlyRepository breaks the contract of Repository